tridibsamanta/Hackerrank/README.md

 # HackerRank
-Solutions to some HackerRank Problems
+My solutions to some HackerRank Problems in C++

 1. Sherlock and Array